-Many factors go into an insurance company determining the rate to charge a particular insured.
+Many factors go into a car insurance company determining the rate to charge a particular insured.
 Though these factors are generalized, today’s technology gives companies access to much more information and an ability to break down the risk of each insured into a large variety of prices.
-Different companies give importance to different factors thereby causing a large variance of prices from one insured to the other and from one company to another.
+Different car insurance companies give importance to different factors thereby causing a large variance of prices from one insured to the other and from one company to another.

 The following are samples of some of these factors.